sjbarag/brs/README.md

 Then you can now open your browser at the page `http://localhost:8888/index.html`

+### Games and Demos

+You can try the emulator by running one of the games or demonstration channels listed below, these are pre-configured as _clickable icons_ on `index.html`, all these channels are tested on the emulator and are publicly available with source code, download the `.zip` release files (links below) and copy to the `channels` folder under the application root.
+You can also run your own code, either as a single **.brs** file or a channel **.zip package**.

+*   [Prince of Persia for Roku](https://github.com/lvcabral/Prince-of-Persia-Roku) port by Marcelo Lv Cabral - Download [zip file](https://github.com/lvcabral/Prince-of-Persia-Roku/releases/download/v0.15.3700/Prince-of-Persia-Roku-015.zip)
+*   [Lode Runner for Roku](https://github.com/lvcabral/Lode-Runner-Roku) remake by Marcelo Lv Cabral - Download [zip file](https://github.com/lvcabral/Lode-Runner-Roku/releases/download/v0.17.700/Lode-Runner-Roku-017.zip)
+*   [Colliding Sprites](https://blog.roku.com/developer/2012/09/15/colliding-sprites) demonstration by Robert Burdick - Download [zip file](https://github.com/rokudev/samples/blob/master/ux%20components/control/Collisions.zip)

 ### Note for BrightScript Developers

 You can see the debug messages from `print` statements in your code using the _browser console_, just right click anywhere in the page and select _Inspect (Ctrl+Shift+i)_.
 Exceptions from the emulator will be shown there too.
-If your code does show an error in some scenario not listed on the limitations above, feel free to [open an issue](https://github.com/lvcabral/brs/issues) at the project's GitHub repository.
+If your code does show an error in some scenario not listed on the limitations above, feel free to [open an issue](https://github.com/lvcabral/brs-emu/issues) at the project's GitHub repository.

 ## Building from source
 The BRS project follows pretty standard `node` development patterns, with the caveat that it uses `yarn` for dependency management.